scbronder/tennis_predictions/README.md

+All relevant code can be run and viewed via the project.pivot.ipynb

 # Goal
 To determine which factors are most relevant in a tennis match and use them to predict a winner